biancamika/digital-garden/content/3. Permanent Notes/Fear of Being Ordinary.md

 >  This game is based on the opposite fear to FOMO which I call FOBO.
 If FOMO is Fear of Missing Out, FOBO is Fear Of Being Ordinary.

 - The heart of this is that we are in the Global Social Computer in the Cloud (GSCITC).
-See [[Breaking Smart - Literature Notes]] for more details.
+See [[2.
+Literature Notes/Breaking Smart - Literature Notes]] for more details.
 	- We just don't want to be another component of the GSCTIC; our efforts aren't recognized even if they contribute to the system

 >  This is the heart of FOBO.
 Fear of Being Ordinary. ==Fear of being just another entangled particle in the GSCITC.== Fear of your ego dissolving into the collective ego.
 Fear of having "nothing to show" for playing a part, despite it being sustainable.